They are more willing to give up financial stability for smartphones, than younger generations.

 “We all value the things that make our lives easier, more productive, and give us joy — like spending vacation time with family and friends,” says Voya Financial annuities executive Carolyn Johnson.
 “And while the goal of achieving financial security may feel daunting or perhaps even unreachable, Americans recognize its importance.”

-The survey surprisingly found that baby boomers are more attached to their smartphones than millennials and Gen Xers, with more valuing them over financial security.
+The survey surprisingly found that baby boomers are more attached to their smartphones than millennials and Gen Xers.
+They value them more than financial security.
 Only half of boomers would pick financial security over smartphones, cars, or vacations.
 That compares with 56 percent of millennials.

 This may be a surprise to some, but most baby boomers own smartphones now, and almost three quarters of younger boomers (ages 50-59) own one.
-Younger boomers are also more likely to use all capabilities of smartphones, including checking email, directions, browsing the Internet, checking the news, even purchasing and playing games on them.
+Younger boomers are also more likely to use all capabilities of smartphones.
+That includes checking email, directions, browsing the Internet, checking the news, even purchasing and playing games on them.